LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 Close button
 Drag fade modifier
 Input block mode switcher
-Theme scope / per-window / per-control theme examples
+Examples of themes for a window, a group, and a single element
 ```

-This plugin is only a usage sample.
-It is not required by the framework.
+This plugin exists only as a usage example.
+It is not required for the framework to function.

 ## Integration rule for BigCityLegacy

 Do not move large optional UI helpers back into the main BigCityLegacy plugin.
-New UI-heavy plugins should reference `LegacyUIFramework.dll` and keep their own feature logic in separate assemblies.
+New plugins with substantial UI should reference `LegacyUIFramework.dll` and keep their feature logic in separate assemblies.